Newsletter latest January 2022 edition. Also see the links on the Newsletters Archive page

 New Website Dark Mode design; Some say it is easier to read and also requires less energy from your phone or laptop?
 Let us know if you don't like it.
 Not all pages redesigned yet.

-Membership of the Friends is free just email us your details.
+Membership of the Friends is free just email us your details but if you would like the newsletter delivered in printed form we will ask for a fee to cover postage and printing.
 Our aims are the continued conservation of the parks natural and heritage features.

 See the History links for updated history information.